What is Wavefront Technology?

 This technology measures the higher-order aberrations of the eye—the unique irregularities which affect the finer quality aspects of your vision.
 It does this by picking multiple spots in the visual pathway and producing a computerized, detailed map showing all the imperfections which exist in the visual system of an individual eye.

-This is important point!
+This is an important point!
 Different aberrometers have different capabilities.
 Some are only able to record data from 60 points, whereas others as many as 1500.
-Think about the detail a watercolour captures compared to the accuracy of a HD camera.
-At Acuity, our aberrometer is manufactured by the samecompany that makes our laser system, and measures 1500 individuals points in the visual pathway for the most accurate determination of all the eye’s aberrations, both lower and higher order.
+Think about the detail a watercolor captures compared to the accuracy of an HD camera.
+At Acuity, our aberrometer is manufactured by the same company that makes our laser system and measures 1500 individuals points in the visual pathway for the most accurate determination of all the eye’s aberrations, both lower and higher-order.